drsparrow11/human-exe/README.md

 This build keeps the site lightweight enough for GitHub's browser uploader:

 - All images are below 25MB.
+- Web MP3 audio files are included for the built-in track player.
 - The intro video uses the public YouTube embed.
 - Full track playback points to the public YouTube playlist.
 - Lyrics and visual archive files are included locally.